the-gizmo-dojo/board_meetings/SEP2020/minutes.md

 - Treasurer's report

   - SBA at credit union wants 50k or we pay \$20/month.
-Seems Like a recent policy.
+Seems like a recent policy.
   - Still needs to contact CO gives, year away and purely info finding
   - Todo submitting tax forms.
   - Banner month for P&L